tomas-ravalli/dynamic-pricing-engine/README.md

 ### 📦 Using as a Python Module

-The core simulation logic can also be imported and used directly in other Python applications.
-This is useful for integrating the demand forecast into other systems.
 Here is how you can run a single simulation to predict demand for a given price:

 ```python